 Let that headline not offend you.
 This is from a book.
 A book titled “Calculus Made Easy” on “Differential Calculus and The Integral Calculus”, by Silvanus P. Thompson, F. R. S. (Fellow of the Royal Society).
 This was published in 1914.
-And since the math hasn’t changed, it is still available online, on Amazon in Kindle format, paperback format. and hardcover.
+At the end of this article I have mentioned how you can get a free PDF.

 Now, what is unique about this?
 The Prologue of the book, for instance.
 Have a look at this: